Symptoms of an Ectopic Pregnancy

 The risk of ectopic pregnancy is not uncommon – around 1 in 80 pregnancies are ectopic.
 This is when the fertilised egg implants itself outside of the womb, most commonly in a Fallopian tube, but other sites can be on an ovary, within a Caesarean section scar, or in the cervix.

 Deciding whether your symptoms are getting worse

-It is difficult at times to know what symptoms are concerning.
-If you are at all worried, you should seek medical advice.
+It can be difficult to know which symptoms are concerning.
+Are they symptoms of an ectopic pregnancy or normal pregnancy sensations?
+If you are at worried, you should seek medical advice.
 Contact your doctor/GP or local Early Pregnancy Unit for advice.
-Your GP will likely refer you to your local Early Pregnancy Unit for an assessment.
-This may involve a blood test in the first instance or an ultrasound scan dependent on how many weeks pregnant you are and your symptoms.
+Your GP will likely refer you to your local Early Pregnancy Unit for an assessment by a healthcare professional.
+This may involve a blood test to check hormone levels and/or an ultrasound scan depending on how many weeks pregnant you are and your symptoms.

-It is important to remember that pregnancy symptoms are common and that not all experiencing such symptoms have an ectopic pregnancy.
-However, it is important to be vigilant and if in doubt, seek medical attention and advice.
+It is important to remember that normal pregnancy symptoms are common and that not everyone experiencing such symptoms will have an ectopic pregnancy.
+It could still be a viable, healthy pregnancy.
+However, it is important to be vigilant.
+If in doubt, seek medical attention and advice from healthcare professionals.